Haniwa

 Haniwa figure of a woman, 5th–6th century.
 Earthenware.
 Excavation point unknown.
 This figure is considered to represent a high-ranking woman, possibly a shaman or priestess.
 The figure is fragmentary: the arms are missing and, like many extant haniwa, it has been reassembled from shards.

-The Haniwa (埴輪) are terracotta clay figures that were made for ritual use and buried with the dead as funerary objects during the Kofun period (3rd to 6th centuries AD) of the history of Japan.
-Haniwa were created according to the wazumi technique, in which mounds of coiled clay were built up to shape the figure, layer by layer.
-Haniwa can also refer to offering cylinders, not the clay sculptures on top of them as well as the "wooden haniwa" found in Kofun tumuli.
+Haniwa (埴輪) are terracotta clay figures that were made for ritual use and buried with the dead as funerary objects during the Kofun period (3rd to 6th centuries AD) of the history of Japan.
+Haniwa were created using the wazumi technique, in which mounds of coiled clay were built up to shape the figure, layer by layer.
+The word haniwa can also refer to offering cylinders rather than the clay sculptures on top of them, as well as the "wooden haniwa" found in Kofun tumuli.

-Terracotta Haniwa were made with water-based clay and dried into a coarse and absorbent material that stood the test of time.
-Their name means "circle of clay", referring to how they were arranged in a circle above the tomb.
-The protruding parts of the figures were made separately and then attached, while a few things were carved into them.
-They were smoothed out by a wooden paddle.
-Terraces were arranged to place them with a cylindrical base into the ground, where the earth would hold them in place.
+Terracotta haniwa were made with water-based clay and dried into a coarse and absorbent material that stood the test of time.
+Their name means "clay circle", referring to how they were arranged in circles above tombs.
+Protruding parts of the figures were made separately and then attached.
+Etchings were carved into the figures, after which they were smoothed out with a wooden paddle.
+Terraces were arranged to place them, with cylindrical bases, into the ground, where the earth would hold them in place.

 During the Kofun period, a highly aristocratic society with militaristic rulers developed.
 The cavalry wore iron armor, carried swords and other weapons, and used advanced military methods like those of northeast Asia.
 Many of them are represented in haniwa figurines for funerary purposes.

 The most important of the haniwa were found in southern Honshū—especially the Kinai region around Nara—and northern Kyūshū.
 Haniwa grave offerings were made in many forms, such as horses, chickens, birds, fans, fish, houses, weapons, shields, sunshades, pillows, and humans.
 Besides decorative and spiritual reasons of protecting the deceased in the afterlife, these figures served as a sort of retaining wall for the burial mound.

-Because these haniwa display the contemporary clothing, hairstyle, farming tools, and architecture, these sculptures are important as a historical archive of the Kofun Period.
+Because these haniwa display the contemporary clothing, hairstyle, farming tools, and architecture, these sculptures are important as a historical archive of the Kofun period.

-Everyday pottery items from that period are called Haji pottery.
+Everyday pottery items from the period are called Haji pottery.